 First, I painted a base coat of gray.
 This would be what shows underneath the black topcoat when distressed.
 Since I wanted some variation, I used two shades of gray.
 One was slate gray and the other was the slate mixed with raw umber.
 I applied the paint in random strokes with each of the colors and let it dry.

-Using a tea light candle, I then rubbed the candle across the dried paint in some of the areas that I wanted the gray to show through.
+Using a tea light candle, I rubbed it in some random areas where I wanted the gray to show through when I sanded.

 I then painted over the entire plaque with black acrylic paint and let it dry.